 Chances are that your baby is just rolling his eyes because he can!

-But there are cases when infant eye rolling are a matter of concern.
-A newborn baby may roll eyes simply because his eyes are not really developed yet, but that is not the case with a 6 month old.
+But there are cases when infant eye rolling is a matter of concern.
+A newborn baby may roll eyes simply because his eyes are not really developed yet, but that is not the case with a 6-month-old.

 Talk to a doctor, that is my best advice.
-But don’t be too worried, if you're baby seems to be fine, he probably is.
-While waiting for the doctor’s appointment, takes notes of both how often and when the rolling occurs (before sleep, after sleep, whilte eating et cetera), as well as of any other signs of illness.
-Also try to catch the rolling on film and bring along.
+But don’t be too worried, if your baby seems to be fine, he probably is.
+While waiting for the doctor’s appointment, takes notes of both how often and when the rolling occurs (before sleep, after sleep, while eating et cetera), as well as of any other signs of illness.
+You should also try to catch the rolling on film and bring along.